oppia/oppiabot/README.md

 ## Installing the bot on a repository

-You'll need to create a target repository and install the bot by clicking the **Install** button on the settings page of your app, e.g `https://github.com/apps/your-app-name`
+You'll need to identify a target repository and install the bot by clicking the **Install** button on the settings page of your app, e.g `https://github.com/apps/your-app-name`

 ## Running the bot locally